rferreira/cofre/README.md

-# Cofre is a simple tool for managing passwords
+# Cofre - the serendipitous password manager

-# What makes cofre serendipitous:
+## What makes cofre different:
 * You don't need another password (it uses your SSH keys)
 * You can store anything in it, username/password combinations, ssn, etc...
 * Pretty much everything is encrypted using RSA keys